-The American navy on the main proved, on fair trial, superior to the British navy, ship to ship, with only one solitary exception-that of the Shannon and Chesapeake.
-On Lakes Erie and Champlain, the American fleets captured the British.
-All of which proves that the Americans are, either by sea or land, a match for the British.
+The American navy on the main proved, on fair trial, ledge that they were the most obstinate and unyielding superior to the British navy, ship to ship, with only one emy they had ever met.
+And as an act of justice it mu solitary exception-that of the Shannon and Chesapeake. be admitted, if they did not exceed, they at least rivaled | On Lakes Erie and Champlain, the American fleets captured the British.
+All of which proves that the Americans

-Thus ended the war with Great Britain-neither power having gained or lost one inch of territory.
-But on the ocean and lakes, the American navy bore away the palm.
+Thus ended the war with Great Britain-neither power pregnable-such as Badagos, naturally enough imbibed having gained or lost one inch of territory.
+But on the o-

-In this summary of the principal features of the war on the frontier, we have stated the facts from our own knowledge and experience.
-We will next proceed to show its subsequent effects on the administration of the government of Upper Canada.
+In this summary of the principal features of the war on fore, when compared with the accomplished French si the frontier, we have stated the facts from our own knowdiers, as mere feather-bed recruits, and hardly deservilledge and experience.
+We will next proceed to show its the name of soldiers.
+But the battles of the Thames, Christisequent effects on the administration of the government